 - French Press – very nice and even makes crema

 - Stove Top Espresso pot – when I don’t feel like dealing with the espresso machine

 - Espresso machine – when I am in the mood to impress

 - Percolator – when I want that comforting sound from childhood and that wonderful aroma that comes out of it.

 - Drip Coffee maker – I don’t use this often, sometimes at someone else’s house

-- Melita Ready Set Joe – I put the filter thingy on top of cup, put a filter in it, put coffee in the filter, and pour hot water on top.
+- Melita Ready Set Joe – I put the filter thingy on top of the cup, put a filter in it, put coffee in the filter, and poured hot water on top.
 Mmmm!
 Even my boss gets excited when I make it.

 - 3 teaspoons Armenian Coffee

 - Put three teaspoons of Armenian coffee in the pot, with three teaspoons of sugar.
 Put water in the pot, and put it on the stove.